decadentsavant/decadentsavant/README.md

 I began learning Dart/Flutter simply as a hobby to create a mobile application I wanted for myself.

-A year later, I've fallen in love with experience and have replaced Netflix with Youtube tutorials.
+A year later, I've fallen in love with experience and have almost entirely replaced Netflix with Youtube tutorials.